Hitana-Ayoub/water/README.md

 May 2019

-- design
-- goal setting
+- Ayoub Hitana has joined the team

 4) References